isimmons/my-epic-notes/README.md

 4. I added a native file upload section for nojs to the ImageChooser When js is disabled the previewImage state does not change when the user chooses a file so there is no indication that it worked until they click submit.
 With a native file uploader, the text changes to show the file name of the chosen file which is better than nothing.

+## demo production server

+I added the express server just for demo of concepts rate limiting exercises and whatever we might use it for in future exercises/workshops.
+Using dotenv to make the demo work with the understanding that real production hosting will provide a secure method for setting environment variables such as secrets and api keys and will have NODE_ENV set to production by default already. .env files are for development and should not be committed to repo.
+This is just a convenient way to make the demo work locally.

 # Welcome to Remix!

 - [Remix Docs](https://remix.run/docs)